Tiong Bahru bus hijacking

 The Tiong Bahru bus hijacking occurred on 29 November 1979 in Singapore.
 Two armed men, in an attempt to escape arrest for an earlier robbery, took hostages and then hijacked a bus, while exchanging gunfire with police.
-The incident ended when one of the men was wounded then committed suicide, and the other surrendered to the authorities.
+The incident ended when one of the men was wounded and then committed suicide, and the other surrendered to the authorities.

 Background

 Yong Kwee Kong was a 27 year old Malaysian criminal from Bemban New Village in Malacca, who had previously been involved in almost 40 major crimes in both Singapore and Malaysia.
 Originally charged with burglary in 1974, Yong went on the run to the border area with Thailand, and returned in 1976 with arms and ammunition with the intent to commit more crimes.
 Malaysian authorities believed Yong worked as a hired killer and he was the chief suspect in two murders, one of which being the shooting of the wife of former Malacca magistrate Joseph Yap in Bukit Baru.
 In April 1979, the Royal Malaysia Police offered a $5,000 reward for information leading to his arrest, and posted reward posters on police notice boards throughout Peninsular Malaysia.

 Yong and his 20 year old Malaysian accomplice Lim Kok Yew were wanted by Singapore Police Force in connection with an earlier August 1979 armed robbery of the Teo Cheng Teoh Construction Company at Magazine Road, where over $12,000 in cash (the worker's payroll) and the jewellery of several victim's was taken at gunpoint by three men who later escaped in the yellow Toyota Corolla company car.